oddkiva/sara/doc/sphinx/source/imu/gravity.rst

   - up by the reaction force of the table :math:`R_\text{table}`.
   - down by the mass reaction force :math:`-(m_\text{mass} + m_\text{spring}) g`

-The mass-spring system is at mechanical equilibrium
+Because the mass-spring system is at mechanical equilibrium

 .. math::